gregorias/keymaster.nvim/README.md

 _The keymapping solution for the modular age._

-Keymaster is a Neovim plugin that provides an extendable keymap _registry_.
-The _registry_ implements [an observer pattern interface](https://en.wikipedia.org/wiki/Observer_pattern), which lets config and plugin authors create cleaner and more maintainable Lua.
+Keymaster is a Neovim plugin that provides an extendable keymap _dispatcher_.
+The _dispatcher_ implements [an observer pattern interface](https://en.wikipedia.org/wiki/Observer_pattern), which lets config and plugin authors create cleaner and more maintainable Lua.
 The benefits of using Keymaster as the keymapping interface include the following: